 Now, we’ve got no issue with these creative professionals.
 They’re usually lots of fun to work with.
 They have specific creative skills like writing, graphic design and video-making.
 And that’s fine because you need experts in those skills.
 But they’re not the be-all and end-all of creativity.
 Creativity goes beyond what writers, designers and video producers can do for you.

-But those are all the “doing” parts of creativity.
-And it’s this grabbing of the word ‘creativity’ by creative teams that rubs us up the wrong way.
-Because, for us, creativity goes very far beyond just “doing” things.
-And this is where we start to run into the issue of creativity being seen as a job that you hand over to a professional to do.
-Whereas in reality, everyone and anyone in your business can be and should be creative.
+Those are all the “doing” parts of creativity.
+And it’s this grabbing of the word ‘creativity’ by agency creative teams which rubs us up the wrong way.
+Because, for us, creativity goes far beyond “doing” things.

 Creative evolution or revolution?

-One of our favourite theoretical models that plays in this space is the Kirton-Adaptive-Innovation model.
+One of our favourite mental models in this area is the Kirton-Adaptive-Innovation model.

-At one end of the spectrum you have people who are good at adaptive problem solving.
-They are good at taking existing ideas and making them better.
+At one end, there are people good at adaptive problem-solving.
+They’re good at taking existing ideas and making them better.
 Let’s call this the Volkswagen approach to creative thinking.
-These types of creatives tend to create ideas that are evolutionary.
+These types come up with evolutionary ideas.

 Balance your adaptive and innovative thinking

-The key lesson to learn is make creative in your business for everyone.
+The key lesson here is make to creativity in your business for everyone.
 Not just the hairy tattooed mob.